Replacing anxiety: Coffee substitutes and caffeine-free alternatives

 Tension, friction, mystery and the personal

-Haruki Murakami employs mystery, even surrealism in the melancholic lifestyles of his characters.
+Murakami employs mystery, even surrealism in the melancholic lifestyles of his characters.
 Under the conservative covers of Tokyo’s everyday life, his emotionally vulnerable male characters arrive at significant crossroads.
-A Tokyoite himself, the Japanese author, said to employ a Western writing style, is shunned by culturally sensitive Nippon naysayers, yet praised by the global writing pundits.
-The fertile wordsmith produces ten pages a day, runs ten kilometres, translates, reads (Kafka mesmerises him) and listens to (mainly) jazz records that all fuse into his distinct fiction with autographical glimpses into a male, and curiously even a female soul.
-The septuagenarian is married and like all of his characters in Men Without Women childless.
+A Tokyoite himself, he said to employ western writing style, is shunned by the culturally sensitive Nippon naysayers, yet praised by global writing pundits.
+The fertile wordsmith produces ten pages a day, runs ten kilometres, translates, reads (Kafka mesmerises him) and listens to classical (he wrote a book about it based on his interviews with Japanese conductor) and jazz (penetrates all his books) records that all fuse into his distinct fiction with autographical glimpses into male, and curiously even a female mind and soul.
+For me personally, in this novel genders connect and meet.
+The septuagenarian is married and like all of his characters in Men Without Women is childless.

 Much of Murakami’s humour is born from the basic and the mystery of the untold.
-The later he keenly employs also in his other books (such as South of the Border, West of the Sun).
-Friction sparks on his pages, yet it’s the inner tension he mainly deals with, not the outward.
+The later he keenly employs also in his other books (such as South of the Border, West of the Sun which I loved but have yet to review).
+Friction sparks on his pages, yet it’s the inner tension he mainly voices out.

 Buddhist life